New U.S. Climate Normals Show Colorado Is Becoming A Warmer, Drier Place To Live

 Now you may be wondering wait a minute, in Denver and along the Front Range it has been very wet this year.
 Keep in mind that climate normals take 30 years of data to get an average.
 So it is entirely possible to have some wet years mixed in with either several dry years or a few really dry years.

 This new data was just released and it will take some time to comb through it.
-You’ll likely see many more stories about this in the days and weeks to come as we learn more information from the new normals.
+You’ll likely see many more climate stories in the days and weeks to come as we learn more information from the new normals.